connxio/docs/docs/integrations/synchronous.md

 # Synchronous Communication

-Connxio provides an option for synchronous communication through its API.
-We included this for multiple reasons, some of which relate to execution flows within systems.
-We wanted to facilitate communication with systems on the outbound connection, and because it can often make sense to wait for a response and do something with the data when the operation is completed.
+Connxio supports synchronous communication through its API.
+This is useful when an execution flow needs to wait for a response and continue processing after the operation completes.

 ## Configuring the Adapter